-Provide shelter to all Afghans, don’t discriminate on religious grounds: Ex-diplomats to Centre
+Provide shelter to all Afghans, don’t discriminate on religious grounds: Eminent citizens to Centre

 They also urged political parties not to use the developments in Afghanistan ‘to communally polarise Indian society for electoral gains’.

-A group of writers, activists and former diplomats on Wednesday urged the Indian government to provide shelter to all Afghan citizens who fled Afghanistan after the Taliban seized control of the country.
+A group of writers, activists and former bureaucrats on Wednesday urged the Indian government to provide shelter to all Afghan citizens who fled Afghanistan after the Taliban seized control of the country.

 “There should be no discrimination on grounds of religion in providing shelter to Afghans who have been forced to leave their country,” the group, under the banner “Indian Friends of Afghanistan”, said.